konflux-ci/architecture/ADR/0006-log-conventions.md

 **Included in:** _none_

-There is no need to identify which stonesoup subsystem the log is coming from (i.e., HAS, SPI, or GitOps).
+There is no need to identify which AppStudio subsystem the log is coming from (i.e., HAS, SPI, or GitOps).

 Consider: if an engineer is looking at logs directly in the namespace where a controller is deployed, then you know which service you are looking at.
-If an engineer is looking at logs centralized in cloudwatch or splunk, then the namespace from which the log came will be included automatically as `namespace_name`, which is sufficient to determine what stonesoup subsystem produced the log.
+If an engineer is looking at logs centralized in cloudwatch or splunk, then the namespace from which the log came will be included automatically as `namespace_name`, which is sufficient to determine what AppStudio subsystem produced the log.
 See section on automatically added logs below.

 ### 4. Who was involved?